 Climate dread among children and parents has risen due to extreme weather – poll

-Save The Children said youngsters were ‘anxious and alarmed by the climate crisis’.
+Save The Children finds youngsters are ‘anxious and alarmed by the climate crisis’

+Related: Climate activists paint message to German chancellor during latest Berlin protest

 Climate dread among children and parents has risen due to increasingly frequent extreme weather events such as floods and heatwaves, a poll has suggested.